 Since 1994, Coppersmith has been able to expand our national presence by acquiring over 30 small or regional service companies into our family organization.
 By adding Chicago, New York, Atlanta, Seattle and Portland as wholly owned regional offices, Coppersmith became a truly national company and was able to obtain a National Customs Permit enabling us to remotely file entries throughout the country.
-The integration of these acquired businesses not only helped us create a national footprint of gateway offices across the country, but also provided us personnel with expertise areas of our industry where we had not perviously been involved.
-Today, our customer service products are still primarily import customs brokerage and export freight forwarding, but also include certified IATA airfreight forwarding, ocean NVOCC, domestic freight brokerage, cargo insurance, and worldwide door to door logistics services.
-Of course providing a full range of transportation services requires licenses and certifications from both industry and governmental regulators.
-As a federally licensed provider of services, we must maintain our systems and constantly train our personnel to be in compliance with the laws surrounding our industry.
-Coppersmith boasts more than twenty licensed customs brokers and certified ocean forwarders on staff.
+The integration of these acquired businesses not only helped us create a national footprint of gateway offices across the country, but also provided us personnel with expertise areas of our industry where we had not previously been involved.
+Today, our customer service products are still primarily import Customs brokerage and export freight forwarding, but also include air freight forwarding, ocean NVOCC, domestic freight brokerage, cargo insurance, and worldwide door to door logistics services.
+Of course, providing a full range of transportation services requires licenses and certifications from both industry and government regulators.
+As a condition of holding and maintaining these licenses, we must maintain our systems and provide persistent, recurrent training to our employees.
+Coppersmith boasts more than twenty licensed Customs brokers and Certified Transportation Specialists on staff.

-Our breadth of services does not stop at our own country’s borders.
-As a member of the World Cargo Alliance and through many years of business relationships, Coppersmith has developed a global network of agents who are both knowledgeable and reliable.
-Through these relationships, we can obtain competitive rates for air or ocean services from supplier door to customer door, whether they are in the USA or not.
+As a member of the World Cargo Alliance and through many years of business relationships, Coppersmith has developed a global network of knowledgeable and reliable agents.
+These relationships help us secure competitive international transportation rates from supplier door to customer door, whether they are in the U.S.A or not.
 One contact, one invoice, one company.
 All the services you need in one local contact.